chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 The connect operation will recurse down the left Data (with the right Data).
 An exception will be thrown if a movement through the left cannot be matched in the right.
-The right side is allowed to have extra Record fields.
+The right side is allowed to have extra fields.
 Vecs must still be exactly the same size.

-Note that a valid sink must be writable so, one of these must hold:
+Note that the LHS element must be writable so, one of these must hold:
 - Is an internal writable node (`Reg` or `Wire`)
 - Is an output of the current module
 - Is an input of a submodule of the current module

-Note that a valid source must be readable so, one of these must hold:
+Note that the RHS element must be readable so, one of these must hold:
 - Is an internal readable node (`Reg`, `Wire`, `Op`)
 - Is a literal
 - Is a port of the current module or submodule of the current module